 Since the Gühring Group is both as a consumer and as a producer of hard materials, this creates the opportunity to further reduce the raw material costs by recycling our own scrap metal and scrap bought back from customers.
-In recent years, we have been able to increase the proportion of our raw material requirements made up by recycled material to a maximally reasonable level with the implementation of suitable measures.
+The scrap share of customer buybacks could be increased to a maximally reasonable quantity in recent years and is set to increase even further in 2022.